mhurley100/pands-project/README.md

 With dimensions of 4cm x 4cm sepal and 4cm x 2cm petal the following output is generated from Iris-4.py:

-#####'Versicolor'
+##### Versicolor

 ##### Machine Learning Summary
 Machine learning techniques aid validation of the dataset and estimate accuracy.
-This is a step change in data analytics, machine learning can predict outcomes.
 KNN predicted Iris class given 4 variables of data.
 However, the Iris dataset is well suited to KNN as the data is clustered closely together and therefore already predictable.
-However, if the sample was much more widely spread or ambiguous, it is likely that predicted outcome would not be as accurate.
+However, if the sample was much more widely spread or ambiguous, it is certain that predicted outcome would not be as accurate.

 ## Insights and Comparative Analysis
 - One measure that is not included as a variable is leaf length [15] www.fs.fed.us/wildflowers: